lucidrains/CoLT5-attention/README.md

 ## Todo

-- [ ] add the coordinate descent method as another router
+- [x] add the coordinate descent method as another router
+- [ ] for variable sequence lengths, allow for setting k as a function of sequence lengths per sample in batch

 ## Citations